daniel-le97/logto-react-socket/deep-links.md

 ## findings
-  1. if the application_protocol is set to a reverse DNS notation url like com.auth-react, this will work on safari and in the command line, but does not work in chrome ( when inputting it into the address bar)
+  1. if the application_protocol is set to a reverse DNS notation url like com.auth-react, this will work on safari and in the command line, but does not work in chrome ( as such my default browser is safari for this until i can figure it out)

 ## implementing